InsideOut Institute Logo

 General Practitioner (GP)

-A GP can assess and monitor any medical risks, prescribe appropriate medications (if required) and arrange admission to hospital, if necessary.
+A GP is someone who can assess the student’s current condition and refer them to an appropriate level of treatment that best serves their current needs and circumstances.
+A GP can assess and monitor any medical risks, prescribe appropriate medications (if required), and arrange admission to hospital, if necessary.
 A GP can also provide appropriate referral options so that a multidisciplinary team is set up to provide evidence-based treatment.

 Essentially the school's role in this process is to encourage families to visit their GP and to seek help.
 You can find a list of GPs with experience dealing with eating disorders on InsideOut Institute's treatment services database.